ArchipelagoMW/Archipelago/docs/world api.md

       # ...
   ```

-* `location_descriptions` (optional) WebWorlds can provide a map which contains human-friendly descriptions of locations
+* `location_descriptions` (optional) WebWorlds can provide a map that contains human-friendly descriptions of locations
 or location groups.
 These descriptions will show up in location-selection options in the Weighted Options page.
 Extra
 indentation and single newlines will be collapsed into spaces.